leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 # Output Caching

-Output caching is a performance optimization technique that stores the complete HTTP response of queries and operations.
+Output caching is a performance optimization technique that stores the complete HTTP response of CQRS [query] or [operation].
 When a subsequent identical request arrives, the cached response is served directly without executing the handler, reducing database load and improving response times.

 LeanCode CoreLibrary integrates ASP.NET Core's built-in [OutputCaching middleware](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/output?view=aspnetcore-9.0) into the CQRS pipeline, placing it at the correct position where cache policies have access to the fully deserialized CQRS request and response objects.
 This provides a type-safe way to define caching behavior per query or operation based on the actual request payload, not just HTTP-level data.